This article deals with fighting shields, from the low-tech to the future tech.

 Shield *and* weapon

-More awkward possibilities exist in dual-wielding weapons while also having a shield strapped on one arm.
-A good example is some Scottish styles where the shield hand also holds a dirk.
-In steampunk settings, one could also hold a black powder pistol in reserve with the shield hand.
+It is possible to dual-wield weapons while also having a shield strapped on one arm.
+A good example is Scottish styles where the shield hand also holds a dirk.
+In steampunk settings, one could also hold a black powder pistol in reserve in the shield hand.

 In such cases :